-As blood-flow is the most relevant factor in performing radio frequency ablation, knowledge about the exact location of the major neighboring vessels significantly improves the reliability of simulations.
-For the assessment of atherosclerosis in coronary arteries, a segmentation of the vessels provides a fundamental basis for a detailed analysis of the vessel′s composition.
+As blood-flow is the most relevant factor in the performance of radio frequency ablation, knowledge about the exact location of the major neighboring vessels significantly improves the reliability of simulations.
+For the assessment of atherosclerosis in coronary arteries, segmentation of the vessels provides the fundamental basis for a detailed analysis of the vessel′s composition.

 The goal of this project is the development of a segmentation algorithm for coronary arteries in MSCT datasets that simultaneously extracts the coronary artery tree and provides a rough estimate of the vessel′s centerline.

 MeVisLab − a fast prototyping development environment for medical image processing and visualization − is an excellent framework for the implementation of this work.
-Much functionality (e.g., loading and visualization of data) is already provided in the form of modules which can graphically be linked to your own modules that will be implemented in C++.
+Much functionality (e.g., loading and visualization of data) is already provided in the form of modules, which can graphically be linked to your own modules tol be implemented in C++.
 Due to our close collaboration with the Unispital Zurich, we have access to a wide range of datasets on which the algorithms can be developed and evaluated.

 |Supervisor:||Dr. Esra Neufeld, ITIS Foundation, Tel.: +41 44 245 96 98, firstname.lastname@example.org|